jakejosh6751/Automated-Excel-Inventory-Tracking-System-with-Dashboard/README.md

 - **Products** table defines product details; ProductID *(Primary Key)*, ProductName, Category, UnitCostPrice, UnitSalesPrice, ReorderLevel, and Discontinued *status*.
 - **Transactions** table records transaction details; TransactionID *(Primary Key)*, Date, ProductID *(Foreign Key to Products table)*, Quantity, TransactionType (Purchase, Sale, or Damage), and Note *(for remark, especially when TransactionType is Damage)*.

 Using **VLOOKUP**, UnitCostPrice and UnitSalesPrice are copied from the Products table to the Transactions table base on ProductID.
 This is to ease data modelling calculations.

-*Products table (snippet)*:
+.... as described in the *Data Dictionary* below;

-*Transactions table (snippet)*:
+*Data Dictionary*:

 ### Data Entry
 The system features an **Excel UserForm** that simplifies recording new transactions into the **Transactions** table.
 To reduce errors and speed up entry, key fields are automated and streamlined: